 Relational as defined by its supposed opposite: what do we mean by 'non-relational'?

-So we can't even afford to define what is 'relational' by its supposed 'non-relational' medical model opposite.
+So we can't even afford to simply and reductively define what is 'relational' by its supposed 'non-relational' medical model opposite.
 To exclude medical model relating from the field of psychology - as Clarkson herself was doing by default (as she did not include it in her list of relational modalities) - and thus invalidating it as form of psychotherapeutic relatedness, perpetuates the traditional dichotomies and adds to the confusion.

 ‘One-person psychology’ versus ‘two-person psychology’

-A well-established notion that is supposed to bring some clarity to the situation is Stark’s distinction between ‘one-person psychology’ and ‘two-person psychology’ (with a third, somewhat tongue-in-cheek transitional option of ‘one-and-a-half-person psychology’ in between).
+A well-established notion that is supposed to bring some clarity to the situation is Martha Stark’s distinction between ‘one-person psychology’ and ‘two-person psychology’ (with a third, somewhat tongue-in-cheek transitional option of ‘one-and-a-half-person psychology’ in between).
 Whether these distinctions do indeed help to clarify matters depends largely on our underlying attitude in using them: